aycangulez/fn-tester/README.md

 ];
 ```

-**test.calls** is useful to determine if a function is called and passed the correct arguments.
+**test.calls** is useful to determine if a function is called and has received the correct arguments.

-Here is an example how fn-test can be used with Chai and Mocha:
+Finally, here is an example how fn-test can be used with Chai and Mocha:

 ```js
 var fn = require('fn-test');